Ninetalesgh/dndcampaign/vault/dm/items.md

 # Item Info

 ## Concoctions
-At the end of every Long Rest, you can consume one Ingredient to craft a related Concoction.
+At the end of every Long Rest, you can convert one Ingredient into a related Concoction with the according Tools.

 Concoctions are: Elixirs, Coatings, Grenades, or Potions.

 [TODO] Mechanics for finding out what concoctions an ingredient is good for?